 Shuddering, she recalls that the Green Goblin is still on the loose and knows that Peter is really Spider-Man (which is why he targeted Gwen in the first place).

-Spider-Man sends Gwen to her house for safety and sets out to scour the city for any sign of Norman Osborne or his costumed alter ego.
+Spider-Man sends Gwen to her house for safety and sets out to scour the city for any sign of Norman Osborn or his costumed alter ego.
 He encounters him again and they battle but he eludes Spidey.
-Crucially, anticipating that he may die in Final Battle with the object of his obsession the Goblin pauses to remove from his pouch photograph and documentary evidence he has that proves Spidey is Peter Parker.
+Crucially, anticipating that he may die in Final Battle with the object of his obsession the Goblin pauses to remove from his pouch documentary evidence he has that proves Spidey is Peter Parker.
 He slips the huge envelope addressed to J Jonah Jameson in a mailbox, then resumes fleeing Spider-Man.

-Harry Osborne came across the Goblin’s dead body before anyone else could, so he read the pouch’s contents which proved who Spider-Man really is.
+Harry Osborn came across the Goblin’s dead body before anyone else could, so he read the pouch’s contents which proved who Spider-Man really is.
 Believing his father had been murdered by Pete/ Spidey, he removed the Green Goblin costume from his father’s corpse and hid the evidence, planning to eventually assume the Green Goblin’s identity himself and kill Spider-Man for revenge.

 In this alternate timeline, the Goblin mails the documents and later is caught up to by our hero as Norman is confiding in his son that he is the Green Goblin.
 Harry is freaking out and refuses to join his father’s villainous plans, so Norman smacks him around.